-The founding fathers of Demosthenian are Augustine Clayton, Williams Rutherford and James Jackson.
-For twenty years, Demosthenians met in a classroom, before they constructed their own meeting hall in 1824 for a cost of $4,000.
+The founding fathers of Demosthenian are Augustine Clayton, Williams Rutherford, and James Jackson.
+The hall in which our meetings are held was built in 1824 for $4,000.
 In 1820, several members of Demosthenian broke away from and formed the Phi Kappa Literary Society.
-A treaty between the two societies, signed in 1820, is available under the Documents tab.
-Notable alums include William Y. Atkinson, Crawford W. Long, Alexander Stephens and Robert Toombs.
+Notable alumni include William Y. Atkinson, Crawford W. Long, and Robert Toombs.
 During the Civil War, Demosthenian refused to join forces with the “Society Across the Way” which allowed Demosthenian to be utilized as a headquarters for occupying troops for their regimental headquarters, while Phi Kappa was used as a stable and a place of revelry for Federal troops.
-Today a friendly rivalry continues to flourish, culminating yearly in an intersociety debate.
+Today a friendly rivalry continues to flourish between the two societies.

 Please review the rental guidelines and fill out the Hall Rental Form (Below) if you are interested in renting Demosthenian Hall.